Gary Havelock: Career

 Havelock's father was speedway rider Brian Havelock.
 Gary Havelock first competed in grasstrack racing, winning the British Junior Championship, before following his father into speedway.
 Havelock showed his potential early in his speedway career, winning the Suffolk Open Championship at Mildenhall as a 16-year-old in 1984, only two weeks after qualifying for a licence.

 Havelock started his league career with local club Middlesbrough Tigers (the team managed by his father) in 1985, moving from reserve to the main body of the team by May.
 He helped Middlesbrough win the Fours Championship during the 1985 National League season.

-He moved to the Bradford Dukes in 1987, the same year that he won the 1987 Individual Speedway Junior European Championship (this would be the final year that it would be called the European Championship as it became the World Under-21 Championship from 1988).
+Havelock moved to the Bradford Dukes in 1987, the same year that he won the 1987 Individual Speedway Junior European Championship (this would be the final year that it would be called the European Championship as it became the World Under-21 Championship from 1988).
 He stayed with Bradford for next ten seasons.